PetrCala/Diploma-Thesis/README.md

 ## How to Run
 To run the code, follow these steps:

-1. Make sure that your working directory contains the following files.:
+1. Make sure that your working directory contains the following files (these can be found in the `.R/` folder):
   - `endo_kink_master_thesis_cala.R`
   - `main_master_thesis_cala.R`
   - `maive_master_thesis_cala.R`